 But this doesn’t mean that you can just say, “It takes different strokes to move the world” and leave your team to roam freely.

 You still need to gauge their productivity so you can identify areas for improvement, help team members who need it, and reward top performers.
 And you need to do so in a way that helps your business grow, without requiring you to babysit your employees.

 There is a place for specific, metrics-based production tracking for your industry, and which metrics you track depends on whether your team is selling business software, or writing code, or producing sprockets.

 But you also need a big picture look at your team’s productivity that isn’t based on industry-specific metrics.
 The point of this exercise (including the interactive survey below) is to get a wide-angle view of your team’s overall productivity wellness.

 To obtain an overall productivity report, we’ll gauge your team health in a series of indicative metrics around collaboration, revenue, customer satisfaction, time tracking, and team mood.

 Free team productivity report

 So now that you know what goes into team productivity, let’s see how your team is doing.

-Complete this questionnaire to see where your team stands:
+Download and complete this questionnaire to see where your team stands.